Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Flip graphs and categorification

 The forward flip operation also applies to decorated triangulations of $\sop$.
 The inverse operation of which is the backward flip, denoted by $\mu^\flat_\gamma=(\mu^\sharp_\gamma)^{-1}$.
 We will use the notation $\pm\sharp=\mp\flat$ from now on. \end{definition}

 The three possible cases of forward flips are shown in \Cref{fig:flip}, for both $\sop$ and $\surfp$ with vertical correspondence by forgetful map.
 The first two are \emph{usual forward flips} and the last one (on the right) is the \emph{self-folded forward flip} or \emph{forward L-flip} for short.
+These oriented flips have been considered by many people before, e.g. \cite{GMN} and \cite[Fig. 33/34]{IN}.

 Denote by $\FG(\surfp)$ and $\FG(\sop)$ the \emph{flip (exchange) graph} of (decorated) triangulations of $\surfp$ and $\sop$, respectively, where oriented edges are forward flips.
 We use $\FG$ instead of $\EG$ to distinguish with the various other exchange graphs.